• Home

 Sign Up and Payment Information:

-The sliding scale represents the idea that financial resources, including income, are not and should not be the only determining factor in whether or not someone can access our program.
-If you have greater financial means and are able to contribute more, you will be allowing greater accessibility to other participants to join our program.
+Our sliding scale reflects the belief that financial resources, including income, should not be the sole determining factor in accessing our program.
+Participants with greater financial means who are able to contribute at a higher level help make the program more accessible to others.

 • Home